 What's worse, plastics can leach toxic chemicals into the oceans and waterways, poisoning sea animals and destroying our biodiversity.

 Zero waste can help create jobs and boost the Economy.
-Zero waste can create green jobs which recirculate continuously within the economy and prevent wastage of resources.
+Zero waste can create green jobs which recirculate continuously within the economy and prevent the wastage of resources.
 These jobs include collecting recyclable materials, local recycling, composting facilities, and so on.
-It will also encourage thrift store businesses.
+It will also encourage online thrift store businesses.